ElfQrin/r-type-r/README.md

 # r-type-r

 A collection of scripts in R to generate graphs, charts, stats, and random numbers.
-All script can output data on Screen, or as SVG (vectorial, requires RSvgDevice), PNG (bitmap), PDF.
+Scripts for graphs and charts can output data on Screen, or as SVG (vectorial, requires RSvgDevice), PNG (bitmap), PDF.

 - hello_world.r : Outputs 'Hello World!'
 - fgraph2d.r : Graph of a 2D Function (it also can plot dots on a Cartesian plane).